 The main subject of Pratt's correspondence until 1904 was the founding and administration of the Carlisle Indian Industrial School.
-This correspondence reveals Pratt's efforts to gain support for the school from Indians, the government, and private donors as well as the day to day difficulties in the actual management of the school.
-In addition, there is correspondence with former Indian students and Carlisle staff members, including Howard E. Gansworth, Dr. Carlos Montezuma, and Chauncey Yellow Robe, on the position and problems of Indians in America.
+This correspondence reveals Pratt's efforts to gain support for the school from the United States government and private donors, as well as the day to day diffIculties in the school’s management.
+In addition, there is correspondence with former students and Carlisle staff members, including Howard E. Gansworth, Dr. Carlos Montezuma (Yavapai-Apache), and Chauncey Yellow Robe (Rosebud Sioux).

 Series II, Family Correspondence , contains Pratt's letters to and from members of his family.
 Also included in this series is the correspondence of his daughter, Nana Pratt Hawkins; his wife, Anna Laura Pratt; his son, Mason Delano Pratt; his grandson, R. H. Pratt, II; his granddaughter, Sarah Pratt; his son-in-law, Guy LeRoy Stevick; and his daughter, Marion Pratt Stevick.
-Of special interest is Pratt's correspondence with his wife about his experiences with Indians while serving in the Army and about the founding of the Carlisle School.
+Pratt's correspondence with his wife documents his experiences while serving in the Army and founding the Carlisle Indian Industrial School, with an emphasis on arriving and departing from various locations safely, who he was meeting with, and maintaining school funding.
 The correspondence of Pratt's children details their futile efforts to have Pratt's autobiographical work published after his death.
 Correspondence between Pratt's children and Elaine Goodale Eastman, author of Pratt: The Red Man's Moses, reveal the preparation of and reaction to this biography.

-The correspondence of Mason D. Pratt offers some insight into Pratt's experiences at St. Augustine, Florida.
-Details about Pratt's role in the Sioux Commission of 1888 are found in the correspondence of his son-in-law, Guy LeRoy Stevick.
+The correspondence of Mason D. Pratt focuses on his attempt to gather newspaper coverage about the movement of imprisoned Native Americans from Fort Sill to Fort Marion in 1875.
+Some details about Pratt's role in the Sioux Commission of 1888 are found in the correspondence of his son-in-law, Guy LeRoy Stevick.

-Series III, Addresses, Diaries, Writings, and Notes , contains copies of articles and addresses by Pratt which provide a good source for Pratt's beliefs on Native American education and civilization.
-In addition, there are several versions of Pratt's autobiographical work and also four diaries which recount Pratt's activities during the Civil War.
+Series III, Addresses, Diaries, Writings, and Notes , contains copies of articles and addresses by Pratt which detail his beliefs on Native American education and forced assimilation.
+In addition, there are several versions of Pratt's autobiographical work and four diaries recounting Pratt's activities during the Civil War.

-Series IV, Photographs and Drawings , contains numerous photographs of the facilities and students of the Carlisle Indian Industrial School.
+Series IV, Photographs and Drawings , contains numerous photographs of the facilities and children at the Carlisle Indian Industrial School.
 There are also a large number of photographs of Pratt.
-Other subjects include the Native American prisoners of St. Augustine and Fort Marion, their place of confinement.
-Of special interest are the "before and after" pictures of many Indians that contrast their "savage" appearance upon arrival at the Carlisle School with the "civilized" appearance after receiving the benefits of an education.
+Other subjects include the Native American prisoners of war imprisoned at Fort Marion.
+The photographs of children at Carlisle include propaganda photographs created by Pratt with the photographer J. N. Choate.
+Choate, along with other photographers, worked with Pratt to create photographs that showed Native American children wearing their traditional cultural clothing and marks of their heritage and juxtaposed those photographs with images of the same children with Native cultural markers removed and wearing white Christian or military clothes and short hair - especially for young Native boys.
+In the traditional cultures of the children who attended Carlisle, cutting one’s hair was frequently a sign of loss or mourning, adding an additional layer of meaning to Carlisle’s assimilationist goals.
+Through photographic juxtaposition, Pratt and Choate created a visual narrative to support the Carlisle Indian School’s assimilationist claims.
 There are negatives for many of the photographs in this series.
-Contact prints have been made for the glass plate negatives, and the originals have been placed in Restricted Fragile, where they may be consulted only with the approval of the appropriate curator.
+Contact prints have been made for the glass plate negatives, and the originals have been placed in the Restricted Fragile series, where they may be consulted only with the approval of the appropriate curator.

 Series VI, Special Files , contains assorted biographical materials about Pratt and miscellaneous materials on the Carlisle Indian Industrial School.